mesaguy/ansible-prometheus/promcron.md

 # Alerting

-All Prometheus monitored cronjobs can be seen by leveraging the following query:
+All Prometheus monitored cron jobs can be seen by leveraging the following query:

     {job_type=~"cron"}